voltrue2/gracenode/src/udp/README.md

 **NOTE**: In order to use session and encryption/decryption for UDP server, you **MUST** have HTTP server with authentication end point that ueses `gracenode.session.setHTTPSession()`.

+**NOTE**: All command requests sent from the client using session/encryption must increment `seq` by `1` everytime the request is sent.

 ```javascript
 var gn = require('gracenode');
 // tell gracenode to use UDP session + encryption/decryption